mennovanveenendaal/mennovanveenendaal.github.io/_posts/2025/2025-05-20-Forensic Investigation setup script.md

 This script saves time before the triage and ensures consistency across forensic investigations.
 If you regularly analyze Windows disk images, a setup like this can significantly speed up your initial evidence collection.

-Edit: Extended script to o.a. also acquire device information using RegRipper.
+Edit: Extended script to o.a. use Kape Modules and acquire device information using RegRipper.